 The heart of the house – living/dining room – adjoins the kitchen and yard.
 The notion that nobody comes to Venice to cook or hang out is a bummer.
-Tiny kitchens and spindly tables often give way to beds with tented canopies and headboards worthy of Casanova.
-At Il buco, we put emphasis upon the collective urge to gather, placing a farmhouse table in the middle of the space, chairs around it.
+There are no Casanova style beds with tented canopies.
+Instead we put emphasis upon the collective urge to gather, placing an Adirondack picnic table in the middle of the space, chairs around it.
 The same outside; table, chairs.
 It’s not a home we want people to feel compelled to leave.
 Communion and sanctuary – talking, cooking, coffee in the morning, wine at night – were guiding principles.
 Proximity to the kitchen, with its Bertozzoni range, farmhouse sink and array of tools and equipment, means guests can live as a family, in a home.
 Passing plates of fresh pasta through the kitchen window to waiting hands outside is one of the seminal experiences of being here.

 The living/dining room adjoins the largest room in the apartment.
-It’s big, with armchairs, books, turntable, vintage records, typewriter, and an eclectic array of modern American antiques, including vintage megaphones, clam rakes, meathooks and a bass drum from a church marching band.
+It’s big, with armchairs, books, turntable, vintage records, typewriter, and an eclectic array of modern American antiques, including vintage megaphones, fez’s and a bass drum from a church marching band.
 Iron-shuttered windows look out onto a small garden.
 The leather couch from Spazio Boselli provides the perfect surface for horizontal dozing.
-However, a couple of easy maneuvers and it becomes a beautiful double bed; the space is instantly transformed from living room to bedroom, with its own en-suite bathroom.
+A couple of easy maneuvers and it becomes a double bed; the space is instantly transformed from living room to bedroom, with its own en-suite bathroom.
 Roll the massive barn door shut and you’re in your own private suite.
 The same maneuver in reverse, you’re back to a living room.

 Bedroom 2, in the front of the house, has a double bed with oak headboard, 50’s Murano chandelier and antique Italian military cabinet.
 It has two large windows onto Calle Degolin for great light, and full-length iron shutters for privacy.

-Bedroom 3 has a single oak bed, crystal chandelier and large iron-shuttered window onto Calle Degolin.
+Bedroom 3 has custom-build bunk beds, crystal chandelier and large iron-shuttered window onto Calle Degolin.

 Mattresses are new, cotton sheets and towels by Bassetti, blankets from a farm in upstate New York.
 There is a choice of down or synthetic pillows.

-The main bathroom (large enough to stroll around in) has a shower, double sink, toilet and bidet spray.
+The main bathroom (large enough to wander around in) has a shower, double sink, toilet and bidet spray.

 We avoided the intrusion of a TV in favour of an iMac exclusively for guests, which can be used as a computer or television using your own subscription service.
-It comes with a superdrive for DVD’s and sits in a small office with a window onto the yard (but can be moved to wherever you like).
-Alternatively, the apartment has high-speed wireless internet, so if you’ve brought your laptop, you can work or watch stuff on that.
-Music plays through a wireless Sonos system, using the free Sonos app on any smartphone.
+It comes with a superdrive for DVD’s and sits in a cupboard in the living room.
+Alternatively, as the apartment has high-speed wireless internet and boosters you can work or watch stuff on your own laptop or devices.
+Music plays through a wireless Sonos system as well as a record player and bluetooth speaker.

 The outside yard is simple and rustic, backing on to the crumbling walls (and windows) of the church catechism school.
 At certain times of day you can hear the kids in the playground on Calle Lunga.
 Our rear neighbour is the priest, who took pity on us before furniture arrived from Brooklyn, loaning us two folding chairs.
 We repaid his generosity with a 50’s formica table, gifted from the owner of a palazzo where we found chandeliers; brought home by us along the Grand Canal in a friend’s tiny boat.
-This mutual exchange brought us closer to God (but we’ve drifted since).
-There’s an old metal table and chairs from Portobuffolé, and a single slab of mahogany sits on saw-horses, providing an impromptu planting table.
+This mutual exchange brought us closer to God (we’ve drifted since).
+There’s a wall of creeping gelsomino, an old metal table and chairs from Portobuffolé and a single slab of mahogany which sits on saw-horses, providing an impromptu planting table.

-There’s a front-loading washing machine and drying rack in the closet.
-And – most critically – un carello with sturdy wheels for frequent trips to the supermarket and beyond.
+The hall closet contains a front-loading washing machine, iron and board, hair-dryer, drying rack and vacuum cleaner.
+And – most critically – a carello with sturdy wheels for frequent trips to the supermarket and beyond.
 With this and a swift gait you will be able to pass as a Venetian.
 Just don’t speak.